 Nutrition

-This recipe was originally published in 2020 and was updated/republished in 2022.
+This recipe was originally published in 2020 and was updated in 2023.

 Nutritional information is provided as a courtesy to my readers.
 I'm not a nutritionist and I don't guarantee the accuracy of this data.
 The data may differ according to the brands I used versus the brands you use.
 To calculate the data yourself using your brands, try using an online nutrition calculator or app.